Extremely Large-Scale MIMO: Fundamentals, Challenges, Solutions, and Future Directions: Key Challenges Solutions

 \subsection{Performance Analysis}

-Current works on the DoF analysis for XL-MIMO systems are based on the over-idealistic scenarios, such as the parallel transmitter and receiver, single transmitter and receiver pair, and scalar Green's function-based channel model, e.t.c.
-However, it is quite necessary to explore the DoF (or EDoF) performance for more practical scenarios.
+Current works on the DoF analysis are based on the over-idealistic scenarios, such as the parallel transmitter and receiver, single transmitter and receiver pair, and scalar Green's function-based channel model, e.t.c.
+It is necessary to explore the DoF (or EDoF) performance for more practical scenarios.
 More specifically, the effects of unparallel transmitter and receiver or multiple transmitters/receivers on the DoF (EDoF) performance need to be explored.
 Meanwhile, a more practical dyadic Green's function-based channel model should also be advocated due to the consideration of full polarization \cite{9650519}.

 To analyze the DoF (EDoF) performance with practical scenarios (such as the scenario with unparallel transmitter/receiver and the scenario with multiple receivers), a promising solution is summarized in Tutorial 2 in Fig. \ref{Challenge} (we have ``EDoF" as the performance indicator).
-Firstly, the geometric characteristics of the investigated XL-MIMO systems should be depicted.
-Then, the channel matrix based on the dyadic Green's function is modeled through \cite[eq.
-(6)]{9650519}.
-Finally, the EDoF for the considered practical scenarios is computed based on the channel matrix through \cite[eq.
-(12)]{9650519}.

-Based on the Tutorial 2, we analyze two practical scenarios: the scenario with unparallel transmitter-receiver as shown in Fig. \ref{Unparallel_Surface} and the scenario with multiple transmitters as shown in Fig. \ref{Multi_UEs_Single_Antenna}.
+Based on Tutorial 2, we analyze two practical scenarios: the scenario with unparallel transmitter-receiver as shown in Fig. \ref{Unparallel_Surface} and the scenario with multiple transmitters as shown in Fig. \ref{Multi_UEs_Single_Antenna}.
 We consider the UPA-based XL-MIMO with point antennas, and, as for the other parameters set, please refer to \cite{9650519}.
 As shown in Fig. \ref{Unparallel_Surface}, we observe that the scenario with parallel transmitter and receiver achieves the highest EDoF performance.
-Besides, with $N$ increasing, the EDoF would increase fast at first and then reach a maximum value.
+Besides, with $N$ increasing and the antenna spacing decreasing, the EDoF would increase fast at first and then reach a maximum value.
 As observed in Fig. \ref{Multi_UEs_Single_Antenna}, the EDoF for the scenario with two UEs is lower than the addition of the EDoFs with only UE $1$ and only UE $2$ since the coupling effect caused by these two UEs may have a great effect on the EDoF performance.
-Moreover, when $d_1$ increases, the EDoF with two UEs approaches to that of a single UE scenario due to the limited EM characteristics in the far-field.
+Moreover, when $d_1$ increases, the EDoF with two UEs approaches to that of a single UE scenario due to the limited EM characteristics in the Fresnel region and far-field region.